China mandates 3-day Olympic torch relay amid virus concerns

 The Winter Games have been beset by similar political controversies, alongside medical considerations.

-Six weeks ago, the U.S., UK and several allies said they would not send dignitaries to attend the Games as a protest against human rights abuses by the Communist Party regime.
+Six weeks ago, the United States, Britain and several allies said they would not send dignitaries to attend the Games as a protest against human rights abuses by the Communist Party regime.

 Athletes have been threatened by the organizing committee with “certain punishments” for saying or doing anything that would offend their Chinese hosts, while several delegations urged anyone headed to Beijing to take “burner” phones instead of their personal devices because of concerns their personal information could be compromised.